henriventurini/wes-balance-mod/README.md

 The mod is on Steam (https://steamcommunity.com/sharedfiles/filedetails/?id=2671357993) just click on "SUBSCRIBE"

-Credits to Dream State: https://steamcommunity.com/id/SebXIII
+Credits to Dream State for the old Wes balance mod: https://steamcommunity.com/id/SebXIII